ioncache/dotfiles/README.md

 - `install_bin` - will install new binaries to `~/bin`; `~/bin` is already added to the path in the included .bashrc
 - `install_dotfiles` - will install the new dotfiles to `~/`
 - `install_fonts` - will install new fonts to `~/Library/Fonts` or `~/.fonts` on other systems
-- `restore` - will restore backed up dotfiles, usage `make restore RESTORE_TIMESTAMP=<desired timestamp>`
+- `restore` - will restore backed up dotfiles, usage `RESTORE_TIMESTAMP=<desired timestamp> ./setup.sh restore`
-- `setup_git` - asks you to entire a name and email for user when making commits with git
+- `setup_git` - asks you to enter a name and email used when making commits with git

 <a name="dependencies"></a>
 Dependencies